shrektan/shrektan_blog/content/post/2018-04-13-hugo-will-not-publish-the-future-post-by-default.md

 So I can preview my blog with my new writing article on my computer.
 However, I can't see it after pushing it to Netlify server.

 _What's happened?
-Do I do something wrong?_ I'm asking myself...
+Do I do something wrong?_ I was asking myself...
 Until I saw [this](http://gohugo.io/content-management/front-matter/):

 > `publishDate`
 if in the future, content will not be rendered unless the `--buildFuture` flag is passed to hugo.